techiediaries/techiediaries/_posts/2020/laravel/2020-10-27-laravel-8-authentication.md

 The [Inertia.js](https://jetstream.laravel.com/1.x/stacks/inertia.html) stack provided by Jetstream uses Vue.js as its templating language.
 Building an Inertia application is a lot like building a typical Vue application; however, you will use Laravel's router instead of Vue router.
 Inertia is a small library that allows you to render single-file Vue components from your Laravel backend by providing the name of the component and the data that should be hydrated into that component's "props".

-## Step 3 -- Generating Auth Scaffolding
+## Step 3 -- Generating Authentication Scaffolding

 After installation of Laravel 8 Jetstream package.
 It automatically scaffolds the login, two-factor login, registration, password reset, and email verification views for your project.